-Dr. Brooke R. Seckel Offering Patients in Boston Breast Augmentation with Breast Lift
+Dr. Brooke R. Seckel Offering Patients Breast Augmentation with Breast Lift

 Following pregnancy and weight loss many women notice that their breasts have not only decreased in size but also have sagged, a condition called Mammary Ptosis.
 Breast augmentation with implants alone is often not enough to restore the breast to a pre pregnancy appearance.
 Often breast augmentation with a breast lift is required for the best possible result.